Have a well crafted workspace you'd like to share with the Terra community? Sign up to feature your workspace!

-- WDL/JSON - workflow (batch) analysis component (if applicable)
+- WDL/JSON - workflow analysis component (if applicable)

 - Must be uploaded to a designated git repository owned by the collaborator.
 It can then be pulled into Dockstore and exported to a Terra workspace.
-If a repo isn’t available, the WDL and json can be uploaded to the Terra Method Repository.
+If a repo isn’t available, the WDL and json can be uploaded directly to Dockstore or Terra Method Repository.

 - A ReadMe text file describing the contents of the git repo (if applicable).

-- All workflows should be imported to the designated workspace with all the attributes pre configured and ready to execute.
+- All relevant workflows should be imported to the designated workspace with all the attributes pre-configured and ready to execute.